amergin/epimetal/docs/project/docs/installation.md

       }
     ],
     "defaultInputVariables": ["XXL-VLDL-L","XL-VLDL-L","L-VLDL-L","M-VLDL-L","S-VLDL-L","XS-VLDL-L","IDL-L","L-LDL-L","M-LDL-L","S-LDL-L","XL-HDL-L","L-HDL-L","M-HDL-L","S-HDL-L","Serum-C","Serum-TG","HDL-C","LDL-C","Glc","Cit","Phe","Gp","Tyr","FAw3toFA","FAw6toFA","SFAtoFA"],
-    "defaultPlanes":  ["Serum-C", "Serum-TG", "HDL-C", "LDL-C", "Glc"] }
+    "defaultPlanes":  ["Serum-C", "Serum-TG", "HDL-C", "LDL-C", "Glc"],
+    "pivot": {
+      "enabled": true,
+      "defaultVariable": "Gender"
     }
+  }
+}
 ```

 In the `explore` section of the view settings, the field `defaultHistograms` instructs the software to display the named five variables if the user loads the Explore and filter view, and the followed URL does not contain a state that is to be loaded.
 These variables must be loaded during the import phase.

-In the `som` section of the view settings, there are three fields.
+In the `som` section of the view settings, there are four fields:

 * `defaultProfiles` field takes an array containing objects that define which [profile histograms](userguide.md#profile-histogram) to display in the software.
 Each object should contain a `name` for the figure, and an array of variable names that are used in the figure (the field `variables`).
 Alternatively, you can use a regular expression to match the used variables by replacing the `variables` field with `regex` field holding a valid pattern.